 The conscience is not a perfect guide (1 Co 4:4; 8:7; 1 Ti 4:2).
 However, it is a measurement of how we live up to norms (1 Ti 1:19).
 The more the Word of God informs one’s conscience of God, the more accurate it is (1 Ti 3:9).

 Our conscience is our standards whereby we live the Christian life.

 One of the most precious things a believer possesses is his testimony.
 It takes time to construct a testimony.
 Lip and life are both important to our testimony; however, if we are lip and no life, then our testimony is of little value.
-If people examine our lives over time, then they can assess whether we are true to who we are.
-The question is, “Does our life backup our lip?
+If people examine our lives over time, then they can assess whether our actions are true to who we are.
+The question is, “Does our life back up our lip?
 Do we live up to biblical norms?”